-- c.
-Conduct an onsite quality assessment if the Organizational Provider is not accredited.
-The Contractor shall develop a process and utilize assessment criteria for each type of unaccredited Organizational Provider for which it contracts that shall include, but is not limited to, confirmation that the Organizational Provider has the following: - i.
-A process for ensuring that the Organizational Provider credentials its providers for all employed and contracted providers as specified in this Policy, - ii.
-Liability insurance, and - iii.
-THE CMS certification or State licensure review/audit may be substituted for the required onsite quality assessment, as long as the review/audit was within the past three years prior to the credentialing date.
-In this circumstance, the Contractor shall obtain the review/audit documentation from CMS or the state licensing agency and verify that the review/audit was conducted, and that the provider meets the Contractor's standards.
-A letter from CMS that states the Organizational Provider was reviewed/ audited and passed inspection is sufficient documentation when the Contractor has documented that they have reviewed and approved the CMS criteria, and they meet the Contractor's standards. - d.
-Confirm maintenance schedules for vehicles used to transport AHCCCS members and the availability of age-appropriate car seats when transporting children, and - e.
-Review and approve the Organizational Provider through the Contractor's Credentialing Committee.
+- xi.
+Behavioral health residential facility, - xii.
+Behavioral health outpatient clinic, - xiii.
+Integrated clinic, - xiv.
+Rural substance abuse transitional agency, - xv.
+Behavioral health therapeutic home, - xvi.
+Respite homes/providers, - xvii.
+Specialized assisted living centers, and - xviii.
+Specialized assisted living homes. - 2.
+Prior to credentialing and contracting with an organizational provider, the Contractor shall: - a.
+Confirm that the provider has met all the state and federal licensing and regulatory requirements (a copy of the license or letter from the regulatory agency will meet this requirement), - b.
+Confirm that the provider is reviewed and approved by an appropriate accrediting body as specified by the Centers for Medicare and Medicaid Services (CMS) (a copy of the accreditation report or letter from the accrediting body will meet this requirement).
+The Contractor shall state in policy which accrediting bodies it accepts that is in compliance with federal requirements, - c.
+Conduct an onsite quality assessment if the provider is not accredited.
+The Contractor shall develop a process and utilize assessment criteria for each type of unaccredited organizational provider for which it contracts that shall include, but is not limited to, confirmation that the organizational provider has the following: - i.
+A process for ensuring that the organizational provider credentials its providers for all employed and contracted providers as specified in this Policy, - ii.
+Liability insurance, - iii.
+Business license, and - iv.
+CMS certification or state licensure review/audit may be substituted for the required site visit as long as the site visit was within the past three years prior to the credentialing date.
+In this circumstance, the Contractor shall obtain the review/audit documentation from CMS or the state licensing agency and verify that the review/audit was conducted and that the provider meets the Contractor's standards.
+A letter from CMS that states the organizational provider was reviewed/ audited and passed inspection is sufficient documentation when the Contractor has documented that they have reviewed and approved the CMS criteria and they meet the Contractor's standards. - d.
+Confirm maintenance schedules for vehicles used to transport AHCCCS members and the availability of age appropriate car seats when transporting children, and - e.
+Review and approve the organizational provider through the Contractor's Credentialing Committee.